Can CNNs Be More Robust Than Transformers?: Settings

-\paragraph{Computational Cost.} In this work, we consider measuring the model size in terms of FLOPs, i.e., FLOating Point operations per second.
+\paragraph{Computational Cost.} In this work, we use FLOPs to measure model size.
 Here we note that directly replacing the ResNet bottleneck block with the above four instantiated blocks will significantly reduce the total FLOPs of the model, due to the usage of the depth-wise convolution.
-To mitigate the computational cost loss, and to increase model performance following the spirit of ResNeXT \cite{resnext}, we change the channel setting of each stage from (64, 128, 256, 512) to (96, 192, 384, 768).
-We then tune the block number in stage 3 to keep the total FLOPs of baseline models roughly the same as DeiT-S. The final FLOPs of our baseline models are shown in Tab. \ref{Experiment: Baseline Results}.
-Unless otherwise stated, all models considered in this work are of the similar scale as DeiT-S.
+To mitigate the computational cost loss and to increase model performance, following the spirit of ResNeXT \citep{resnext}, we change the channel setting of each stage from (64, 128, 256, 512) to (96, 192, 384, 768).
+We then tune the block number in stage 3 to keep the total FLOPs of baseline models roughly the same as DeiT-S. The final FLOPs of our baseline models are shown in Tab.~\ref{Experiment: Baseline Results}.
+Unless otherwise stated, all models considered in this work are of a similar scale as DeiT-S.

-\paragraph{Robustness Benchmarks.} In this work, we extensively evaluate the model performance on out-of-distribution robustness using following benchmarks: 1) Stylized-ImageNet\cite{Geirhos2018}, which contains synthesized images with shape-texture conflicting cues; 2) ImageNet-C\cite{Hendrycks2018}, with various common image corruptions; 3) ImageNet-R \cite{hendrycks2021many}, which contains natural renditions of ImageNet object classes with different textures and local image statistics; 4) ImageNet-Sketch \cite{imagenetsketch}, which includes sketch images of the same ImageNet classes collected online.
+\paragraph{Robustness Benchmarks.} In this work, we extensively evaluate the model performance on out-of-distribution robustness using the following benchmarks: 1) Stylized-ImageNet\citep{Geirhos2018}, which contains synthesized images with shape-texture conflicting cues; 2) ImageNet-C\citep{Hendrycks2018}, with various common image corruptions; 3) ImageNet-R \citep{hendrycks2021many}, which contains natural renditions of ImageNet object classes with different textures and local image statistics; 4) ImageNet-Sketch \citep{imagenetsketch}, which includes sketch images of the same ImageNet classes collected online.

-\paragraph{Training Recipe.} CNNs may achieve better robustness by simply tuning the training recipe \cite{bai2020vitsVScnns,wightman2021resnet}.
-Therefore in this work we deliberately apply the standard 300-epoch DeiT training recipe \cite{touvron2020training} for all models unless otherwise mentioned, so that the performance difference between different models can only be attributed to the architecture difference.
-Specifically, we train all models using AdamW optimizer \cite{adamw}; We set the initial learning rate to 5e-4, and apply the cosine learning rate scheduler to decrease it; Besides weight decay, we additionally adopt six data augmentation \& regularization strategies (i.e., RandAug \cite{randaugment}, MixUp \cite{mixup} ,CutMix \cite{cutmix}, Random Erasing \cite{randomerasing}, Stochastic Depth \cite{stochasticdepth}, and Repeated Augmentation \cite{repeatedaugment}) to regularize training.
+\paragraph{Training Recipe.} CNNs may achieve better robustness by simply tuning the training recipe \citep{bai2020vitsVScnns,wightman2021resnet}.
+Therefore, in this work, we deliberately apply the standard 300-epoch DeiT training recipe \citep{touvron2020training} for all models unless otherwise mentioned, so that the performance difference between models can only be attributed to the architecture difference.